justinSchellenberg/react-simple-sidenav/README.md

-items      | [node] | Array of items in navigation list below the title showNav | boolean | Control whether to open or close side navigation openFromRight | boolean | This opens navigation from right side of the window, default is false (from left side). onShowNav | function | Trigger when navigation opens onHideNav | function | Trigger when navigation close children  | node | Content of navigation.
+items      | [node] | Array of items in navigation list below the title showNav | boolean | Control whether to open or close side navigation openFromRight | boolean | This opens navigation from right side of the window, default is false (from left side). dockBar | boolean | If true, Stops Menu from performing on Touch Events.
+Makes sidebar Static. onShowNav | function | Trigger when navigation opens onHideNav | function | Trigger when navigation close children  | node | Content of navigation.
 If supplying children to SideNav, title and items will be ignore and replaced by children